mrbrant89/wokedissident/_posts/2025/04/2025-04-15-citizenship-denaturalization-trump-project-2025.md

 Let’s look at what’s already happened:

+The Biden administration slowed this machine down.
+The Trump team wants to shove it into overdrive—and they’ve already started.

+Remember **Romero**?
+No trial.
+No defense.
+Just “flagged” and disappeared into a foreign prison.

+Now meet **Kilmar Abrego Garcia**, a Salvadoran man with three U.S. citizen kids and a **court order protecting him from deportation**.
+He was granted *withholding of removal*—a legal shield that says: "You can’t deport this person because they’ll be tortured or killed."

+Trump deported him anyway[22](https://apnews.com/live/donald-trump-news-updates-4-14-2025).

+Let that sink in: the U.S. government admitted the deportation was illegal.
+The **Supreme Court ordered** that he be returned.
+The administration refused.

+ICE called it an “administrative error.”
+Like whoops, we sent the wrong guy to a maximum-security foreign gulag.
+Our bad.

+Abrego is now locked in **El Salvador’s CECOT**, a prison so brutal it makes Guantánamo look like a Marriott.
+And the Trump admin’s response?
+Not our problem.

+A popular conspiracy theory across social media predicts that Garcia is dead, so impossible to return.
+Hopefully that is wrong and he gets the freedom he deserves - if we are ever free of these incompetant fascists.

+This is what happens when the bureaucracy becomes the weapon.

+It’s not about fixing immigration.
+It’s about **cleansing the books**.
+Erasing human beings with a click.
+And **hoping no one notices until the cell door slams shut**.

 <figure style="max-width: 100%; margin: 2rem 0;">
   <div style="position: relative; width: 100%; max-width: 100%; height: 400px;">
     <canvas id="denaturalizationChart"></canvas>